alicank/Translation-Augmented-LibriSpeech-Corpus/README.md

 *Folder name conventions corresponds to book id's from LibriSpeech and Gutenberg projects.
 For example id **11** corresponds to "Alice's Adventures in Wonderland by Lewis Carroll" at both Gutenberg and LibriSpeech Projects*

 This corpus is composed of **three sections**:
-- Audio Files: Resegmented audio files for each book id in the project.
+- Audio Files: Resegmented audio files for each book id.
 There are in total 247 e-books (1408 chapters) and 131.395 speech segments.
-- HTML visualisation interface : We provide an html interface to visualize alignments and to listen to speech segments
+- HTML visualisation interface: We provide an html interface to visualize alignments and to listen to speech segments
 - Alignments folder: Additional files created in the alignment and processing steps for each book

 **The repository is organized as follows**: